TStesco/docker-jmodelica-env/README.md

 Use the command ```Make dev-notebook``` to start the container and expose a jupyter-notebook server on port 8888 with jupyterlab, accessible at http://localhost:8888/lab.

-You can test the container has access to the key libraries:
+With the bash session you can test the container has access to the key libraries:
 ```sh
 python -c "import mpcpy, pymodelica, pyfmi, pyjmi"
 ```
+This should return no import errors.

 ## Notes on Docker

 All normal docker commands work with this setup as normal.
+The Makefile is just a script to make running specific commands with custom arguments easier.

-For more information on Docker see: https://docs.docker.com/ In general Docker containers can be further customized after being built and ran, but the images will not be
+For more information on Docker see: https://docs.docker.com/

+In general Docker containers can be further customized after being built and ran, but the images will not be updated.
-updated.
 This means for example if you install any software or save a file that is not in a mounted volume on a specific container instance, then stop the container, you can restart it without losing anything.
 However, if you remove